How Heavy Metals Disrupt Thyroid Function: The Role of HTMA Testing

 A qualified functional medicine practitioner can:

-• Interpret HTMA patterns correctly
+• Interpret HTMA patterns accurately

 • Integrate findings with comprehensive thyroid testing

-• Design individualized, safe protocols
+• Design individualised, safety-focused protocols

-• Monitor progress and adjust treatment
+• Monitor progress and adjust interventions appropriately

 Begin Your Journey to Optimal Thyroid Health